 The drone used automated flight plan using GPS and waypoints while at the same time taking thousands of photographs.
 These photos were then stitched together into an accurate 3D model of the statue using Pix4D software.

-For the past few years now, drone use on farms from livestock to crops and vines have been benefiting the farmer immensely.
-Multispectral sensors on drones along with GPS waypoint navigation enable the owner to manage the farm more effectively in the following ways;
+For the past few years now, agricultural drones have been benefiting the farmer immensely.
+Multispectral sensors on drones, along with GPS waypoint navigation enable the owner to manage the farm more effectively in the following ways;

 - Provide data on soil fertility to refine fertilization by detecting deficiencies